APCA CONTRAST CALCULATOR

 - Reference fonts for comparison include Helvetica Neue, Helvetica, K2D, Fira Sans, Kanit, and Arial.

-- APCA Contrast Percentage must meet or exceed the value listed.
+- APCA Contrast Percentage must meet or exceed the value listed, however, values may be interpolated between the two closest values.

 - For light text on a dark background the APCA tool will show a negative percentage.
 Simply use the absolute (positive) value.
 For example, if the APCA value is -58Lc, use 58Lc.